Gulf Atlantic Diocese: History

 The Gulf Atlantic Diocese origin goes back to the founding of the Anglican Alliance, which took place at the third diocesan chapter of the American Anglican Council, in November 2001, having Stephen Jecko, Bishop of Florida, as the main proponent.
 His main purposes were stated as to enforce what he and others saw as "orthodox Anglican belief" against "liberal innovations" in the Episcopal Church.
 The Episcopal Diocese of Florida was then one of the main proponents of this claimed orthodoxy among the Episcopalian dioceses.

 The diocese was very critical of the consecration of Gene Robinson as the first openly non-celibate gay bishop of the Episcopal Church in 2003.
 Stephen Jecko stepped down in 2004, after joining Robert Duncan, Bishop of Pittsburgh, and an aggregate of 12 seceding Episcopalian bishops to create the Network of Anglican Communion Dioceses and Parishes.
 Jecko's successor as bishop was John Howard, who despite sharing similar beliefs with the seceding bishops and parishes, declined to join the Network.
-In the Spring of 2005, Six clergy who objected to the inovations in the Episcopal church met to discuss how best to address the crisis.
+In the Spring of 2005, Six clergy who objected to the innovations in the Episcopal church met to discuss how best to address the crisis.
 A decision was made at this meeting to appeal to Bishop Howard to allow for alternative oversight from a like-minded Bishop, either in the United States or in another country.
 Known as the "Florida Six" these clergy formed the center of a movement that eventually would lead to the formation of a new diocese and the establishment of the Anglican Church in North America.
 In October of 2005, another move was led by Eric Dudley who left the Episcopal Diocese of Florida to form a new church, St. Peter's Anglican Church, under the auspices of the Church of Uganda, a move that was coordinated and supported by Stephen Jecko.
 Other seceding Episcopalians and Anglicans created the Anglican Alliance of North Florida.